 If someone in your household is sick, do the best you can do designate one room and bathroom for their use only.
 If a separate bathroom is not an option, the bathroom should be cleaned and disinfected after each use by an ill person.

 If they are too sick to clean, the caregiver should wait as long as possible before entering the bathroom and cleaning and disinfecting the high-touched surfaces.

 Provide personal cleaning supplies for the sick person’s room and bathroom, unless they are a child or someone who should not handle cleaning products.

 Supplies include paper towels, cleaners, EPA-registered household disinfectants, and tissues.

 No matter how clean your household is, if your hands aren’t clean, you can get sick, Bronstein explains.

 “One of the most common ways for COVID-19 to be spread is through hand-to-face transmission.”

-Wash your hands using soap and water, or an alcohol-based hand rub if soap and water aren’t available.Learn More COVID-19 Tips
+Wash your hands using soap and water, or an alcohol-based hand rub if soap and water aren’t available.

-Reopening with phase 4 has begun in many New York State regions including Monroe County, and Dr. Michael Mendoza says we need to be vigilant and keep social distancing as the warm weather continues.
-Get the latest numbers of coronavirus cases in Monroe County and Western New York.Read News Article
+Reopening with phase 4 has begun in many New York State regions including Monroe County, and travel restrictions are in place for travelers entering New York State from a list of designated states.
+Dr. Michael Mendoza says we need to be vigilant and keep social distancing as the warm weather continues.
+Get the latest numbers of coronavirus cases.Read News Article